thorgilman/corda-HospitalizeFlowException-example/README.md

 </p>

 # HospitalizeFlowException CorDapp
 This CorDapp contains information and examples on how to utilize HospitalizeFlowException.
+The purpose of this repository is to give developers a quick background on HospitalizeFlowException and provide a way to easily test out the new feature.
 A video explaining the flows found in this repository can be found here: https://www.youtube.com/watch?v=RDQ4Pdb0RLs&feature=youtu.be.

 # Using this CorDapp